seattlechildrenshospital/sch-short-url/client/README.md

 # SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. -->

 # URL Shortener Client
-This application is a simple Vuejs application that interacts with the functionless url shortener.
+This application is a simple React application that interacts with the functionless url shortener.

 ![Personal access token scopes](../assets/client.png)